WebAssembly/tool-conventions/Linking.md

   rather than reusing the name from a wasm import.
 This allows it to remap imports from foreign WebAssembly modules into local symbols with different names.
+- `0x80 / WASM_SYM_NO_STRIP` - The symbol is intended to be included in the
+  linker output, regardless of whether it is used by the program.

 For `WASM_COMDAT_INFO` the following fields are present in the
 subsection: